SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/aldocument.md

 requirement for electronically filed documents in your jurisdiction.

-By default, `ALExhibit` will be OCRed using Docassemble's native code, which converts images to grayscale and is somewhat slow.
+By default, `ALExhibit` will be OCRed using Docassemble's native code, which converts images to gray-scale and is somewhat slow.

 Optionally, you can tell AssemblyLine interviews to use an improved OCR system, OCRMyPDF.
 To turn on OCRMyPDF: